Now I’ll keep this short. Being a millennial myself I know how easy it is to let your mind wander... Swipe, tap, tap. Ooo a cute cat video!

 Pro Tip: Ensure your emails are mobile friendly or responsive.
 This is a must to boost and maintain engagement.
 For advice, check out this cracking blog post on responsive email design that details all you need to know to transform your fixed width email into a responsive masterpiece.

-Millennials check their emails outside of work hours and use mobile more than any other generational group(ii).
+Millennials check their emails outside of work hours and use mobile devices more than any other generational group(ii).
 A study has shown that:

 70% of millennials check their emails in bed.